ClinicalTrials.Veeva

 Description:

-Weekly treatment using actual PAVE therapy software operating on a virtual reality head mounted display.
+Treatment using actual PAVE therapy software operating on a virtual reality head mounted display three times per week for eight weeks.

 Treatment: